 never marry for better or worse.
 They only marry for better.

-excruciating shame and regret, as your Borderline throws herself
+might feel excruciating shame and regret, as your Borderline throws

-into a rebound relationship, and leaves you behind.
-Your obsessive
+herself into a rebound relationship, and leaves you behind.
+Your

-response to this, is acutely tied to self-worth issues you've been
+obsessive response to this, is acutely tied to self-worth issues

-battling and compensating for, since childhood.
-Whether these boyhood
+you've been battling and compensating for, since childhood.
+Whether

-difficulties are consciously held or not, they've actually enabled
+these boyhood difficulties are consciously held or not, they've

-this woman to control and manipulate your self-image throughout
+actually enabled this woman to control and manipulate your self-image

-this entire relationship.
-While this tormenting pain you're feeling
+throughout this entire relationship.
+While this tormenting pain

-is (in part) due to the scabs being torn off some early esteem wounds,
+you're feeling is (in part) due to the scabs being torn off some

-you must try to remember; the exact same patterns that you wrestled
+early esteem wounds, you must try to remember; the exact same patterns

-with during this relationship, will be repeated with other suitors.
+that you wrestled with during this relationship, will be repeated

-In other words, this broken doll you discarded, will not miraculously
+with other suitors.
+In other words, this broken doll you discarded,

 will often hint at their feelings (like not feeling in the mood